clearhaus/gateway-api-docs/source/index.md

 {
     "status": {
         "code": 40200,
-        "message": "amount > 100 EUR and (not fully 3dsecure)"
+        "message": "amount > 100 EUR and (not strongly authenticated)" }
-    }
 }